 Every month, CreativeMornings works with an artist in our community to create an illustration for our global monthly themes.
 Our monthly themes help spark new conversations and ideas at our events.
 Speakers around the world are invited to share a story around the theme and what it means to them.

+Our global theme for September is Spectrum.
+This month our featured illustrator is artist Iandry Randriamandroso.
 Given that these illustrations spark conversations all around the world, it’s only right that we get to know the illustrator.

 Meet Iandry Randriamandroso

 Iandry Randriamandroso is a Muralist, Graphic, and Community Artist.

 He specializes in visual and mixed media art-making that focuses on environmental and social subjects.
 He received a B.F.A. from St. John’s University and an M.A. in Community Arts from the Maryland Institute College of Art.